+A. General

-- A. General - (1) Any actuarial valuation is based upon a projection of expected benefits to be paid in future years by a retirement plan.
+- (1) Any actuarial valuation is based upon a projection of expected benefits to be paid in future years by a retirement plan.
 Any projection of future events requires the use of assumptions relative to the forces which affect those future events. - (2) There are two general types of actuarial assumptions used in actuarial valuations of a retirement plan: - (a) Economic Assumptions - (b) Demographic Assumptions - (3) Any event which triggers or terminates a benefit should be reflected in the set of actuarial assumptions.
 However, such an event need not be reflected in the assumptions if the impact of that omission on the results of the actuarial valuation is reasonably deemed by the Actuary not to be material.
-Any omission must be disclosed in the actuarial valuation along with a statement of the rationale for the omission. - (4) Actuarial assumptions that are not set by statute may be initially established or subsequently changed only with the approval of the Commission.
+Any omission must be disclosed in the actuarial valuation along with a statement of the rationale for the omission. - (4) The BI preretirement and postretirement interest rate a Actuarial assumptions that are not set by statute.
+Salary increase and payroll growth assumptions are set by statute through July 1, 2010.
+After July 1, 2010, salary increase, payroll growth, and demographic assumptions can be changed with the approval of the Commission or after a period of one year has elapsed since the date on which the proposed changes were received by the Commission without Commission action, as per Minnesota Statutes, Section may be initially established or subsequently changed only with the approval of the Commission.
+356.215, Subdivision 18.